 Before 2017, politics had not been on my priority list.
 Recently I felt a calling, based on what we all see going on in Washington, to use what I learned in my career as an engineer to help fix our problems and change the direction that our country is heading in.

-I have been married to my wife Beth, who is a middle school math teacher, for 33 years and we have three grown children.
-My motivation to run for the House seat in the 14th Congressional District of Illinois, where my family has lived since 2008, is that I do not want our children and their generation to grow up in a world where there is no middle class, where the government is broke, and where the environment of the planet is being destroyed.
+I have been married to my wife, who is a middle school math teacher, for thirty-three years and we have three grown children.
+My wife and I live in Lakewood in the 14th District.
+My motivation to run for Congress is that I do not want our children and their generation to grow up in a world where there is no middle class, where the government is broke, and where the environment of the planet is being destroyed.
+And nothing is getting done!
 I feel I have been very fortunate in my life and career and like many of you, I feel that something needs to be done to change what is going on.

 I am passionate about what I do and I will vigorously fight our closed-minded representatives in Washington to fix our easily solvable problems and to bring prosperity back to our middle class.